Takapuna-Ski-Club/Takapuna-Ski-Club.github.io/README.md

 ## Maintenance

 TSC can then deploy changes by merging changes into `styles.css` in the `master` branch.
 Changes to images still need to be done by Em Dev.

+## Testing

+The `Example screenshots` directory shows how the styled pages should look once styles are applied correctly.